 If you are considering doing some major renovations to your home and need to finance your home improvement work, you have several different options to consider.
 Many home improvement stores offer their own credit cards now with an introductory offer of no payments for 12 months.

-Other options include applying for a home equity loan or a personal loan from Clydesdale Bank.
+Other options include applying for a home equity loan or a personal loan from your bank.

 Do some research on your options and compare the interest rates and terms and conditions.